 Our Virtual Introduction to Residence at Hopewell

 In response to COVID-19, Hopewell has developed a Virtual Introduction program for prospective residents coming from community settings who are not yet fully vaccinated.

 We have developed creative alternatives for prospective residents for whom our standard quarantine approach seems too difficult.
 Such alternatives have included options for those quarantining in homes shared with others not in quarantine, and for those who cannot quarantine from within easy non-stop driving distance.

 For more on our Virtual Introduction program, click here.
-Those who are fully vaccinated, or are coming from clinical settings such as a hospital inpatient unit typically can avoid this program and enter Hopewell directly.
+Those who are fully vaccinated, or are coming from clinical settings such as a hospital inpatient unit, typically can avoid this program and enter Hopewell directly.

 From gardening to cooking to animal care, vocational opportunities at Hopewell help residents find strengths they didn't know they had.